 Also of interest is that Melbourne has more people living here who work in computers and math than 95% of the places in the US.

 Melbourne is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Melbourne citizens is a little higher than the average for US cities and towns: 24.66% of adults in Melbourne have at least a bachelor's degree.
+The education level of Melbourne citizens is substantially higher than the typical US community, as 30.98% of adults in Melbourne have at least a bachelor's degree.

 Melbourne is a very ethnically-diverse city.
 The people who call Melbourne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melbourne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Melbourne include Irish, English, Italian, and French .
+Melbourne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.37% of the city’s residents.
+Important ancestries of people in Melbourne include Irish, German, English, Italian, and Polish.

 The most common language spoken in Melbourne is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Vietnamese.